-Now, to boost the penalty for a triangulation that does not enforce the negation, we connect many tracks in parallel as shown in Figure 21.
+Now, to boost the penalty for a triangulation that does not enforce the negation, we connect many tracks in parallel as shown in Figure 15.
 In this gadget, the inputs and outputs of the negation blocks are connected by normal C_1 connections.
 Thus, all inputs and outputs must be the same, or we will incur the penalty for a mismatched connection.
-Thus, if one of the negation gadgets is not triangulated correctly, we will either incur the penalty for an inconsistency in the outputs or all of the negation gadgets will be incorrect.
+If one of the negation gadgets is not triangulated correctly, we will either incur the penalty for an inconsistency in the outputs or all of the negation gadgets will be incorrect.
 Then, each of the negation gadgets will be penalized.
 If we connect sufficiently many negation gadgets, this total penalty will always be larger than the penalty ε_1 for a mismatched connection.

 The negation gadget becomes very large and needs several million points, but still the amount of space needed is constant.
 The resizing loop must be repeated approximately 2000 times to achieve the desired enlargement factor $1.001^{2000} > 5$.
-The coordinates are also multiplied by 1.001 in each step.
-One arrives at coordinates which are multiples of $\varepsilon_0 := 10^{-6000}$.
+The coordinates are multiplied by 1.001 in each step, producing three new decimal digits at the end.
+One finally arrives at coordinates which are multiples of $\varepsilon_0 := 10^{-6000}$.